-This program is designed to prepare students for a career in nutrition and dietetics as Registered Dietitian-Nutritionists (RDN).
-Our program blends didactic learning with supervised practice to help students meet the knowledge and skill requirements of RDNs as defined by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+This program is designed to prepare you for a career in nutrition and dietetics as a Registered Dietitian-Nutritionist (RDN).
+The curriculum blends didactic learning with supervised practice experiences to ensure that you meet the knowledge (KRDN) and skill (CRDN) requirements of RDNs as defined by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+As you successfully complete courses and supervised practice rotations, you will progress from the level of novice to advanced beginner; preparing you to begin your career as a competent entry level practitioner and providing the foundational tools you will need throughout your career to advance to the level of expert.

-Our program was built with major nutritional challenges of today's world in mind-rising rates of overweight and obesity and their related comorbidities, a growing focus on sustainability and local food, an environment replete with unhealthful foods, a culture of convenience that has dented the family meal tradition, and socio-economic inequality that has left many Americans hungry.
+Our program was developed with major nutritional challenges of today's world in mind-rising rates of overweight and obesity and their related comorbidities, an environment replete with unhealthful foods, an abundance of nutritional misinformation circulating, promotion of ineffective or potentially harmful diets in mass media, a culture of convenience that has dented the family meal tradition, and socio-economic inequality that has left many Americans hungry.
+We have developed a comprehensive curriculum to provide you with the knowledge and skills you will need to succeed in addressing these challenges.
+Our holistic approach offers an array of didactic learning opportunities and practical experiences that will prepare you to work in a wide variety of professional settings when you graduate.